squinkylabs/SquinkyVCV/docs/sq.md

 In the edit grid, right click will bring up an context menu.
 This has edit grid settings: snap to grid on/off and grid spacing.
 The grid only affects editing, and does not affect playback.

-The lines one the note grid will reflect the setting, although if won't go below 1/8th note spacind.
+The lines one the note grid will reflect the setting, although if won't go below 1/8th note spacing, as that makes grid lines too close and it looks ugly.

 If snap to grid is enabled, the following edit operations will be quantized to the grid: drag start time, drag duration, double click to insert note, and insert note from the keyboard.
 In the future perhaps other operations will be quantized.